Accurate Arrangements: Introduction

 In view of this fact, owing to \cite[Thm.~1.12]{OST1987_CoxeterArrNumber} (see Theorem \ref{Thm_RestHWeyl}), and Terao's Factorization Theorem for free arrangements \cite{terao:freefactors} (cf.~\cite[Thm.\ 4.137]{OrTer92_Arr}), Orlik, Solomon and Terao conjectured in \cite[Conj.~1.14]{OST1987_CoxeterArrNumber} that an even stronger property might hold.
 Namely that the first $d$ exponents of $\Ac (W)$ when ordered by size are realized as the exponents of some free restriction $\Ac (W)^X$ of $\Ac(W)$ for every $1 \leq d \leq \ell$ (Theorem \ref{thm:otsconj}), where $\ell$ is as above.

-In long and intricate case-by-case studies, Orlik and Terao showed in \cite[\S 6.4]{OrTer92_Arr} and \cite{OrTer92_CoxeterArrRestr} that indeed all the restricted arrangements $\Ac(W)^X$ are free.
+In long and intricate case-by-case studies, Orlik and Terao showed in \cite[\S 6.4]{OrTer92_Arr} and \cite{OrTer92_CoxeterArrRestr} that indeed all the restricted arrangements $\Ac(W)^X$ are free for a Coxeter group $W$.
 In case $W$ is a Weyl group, Douglass \cite[Cor.~6.1]{douglass:adjoint} gave a uniform proof of this fact by means of an elegant, conceptual Lie theoretic argument.
 But the latter does not provide any information on the exponents of the restrictions at hand.

 From the numerical data obtained in \cite{OrSol83_CoxeterArr} and the results from \cite[\S 6.4]{OrTer92_Arr} and \cite{OrTer92_CoxeterArrRestr} along with \cite[Thm.~1.12]{OST1987_CoxeterArrNumber} one can readily confirm the aforementioned conjecture \cite[Conj.~1.14]{OST1987_CoxeterArrNumber} simply by checking all instances -- the only known proof of this conjecture to date.
 As a consequence of our results, we give a new proof of this fact in the case of Weyl arrangements which is uniform and free of any case-by-case considerations.